msneddon/search/install/solr/opt/solr/metagenomes/README.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.

+KBase search

+Creating a new core:
+==edit solrconfig.xml to point to correct dataDir ==edit schema.xml with appropriate schema
+==edit top-level solr.xml to add core

 Example SolrCore Instance Directory
 =============================